plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Feats/Feats/Weapon Master.md

 Choose one type of "Weapon" you have *Proficiency* in (e.g. spears, light crossbows, longswords, etc.).

-♾️ — While wielding the chosen type of "Weapon", you gain a `+2` bonus to *Melee Weapon Attack* rolls you make using that "Weapon".
+♾️ — While wielding the chosen type of "Weapon", you gain a `+2` bonus to *Weapon Attack* rolls you make using that "Weapon".